mcavallo-git/Coding/linux/Linux - find (files with attributes matching).md

 ***
-### Count Extensions - Count the number of EACH type of file-extension for files within a given directory (and subdirectories)
+### Extensions (count) - Count the number of EACH type of file-extension for files within a given directory (and subdirectories)
 ##### Note: Listed extensions are case-SENSITIVE (e.g. "PDF", "PdF", and "pdf" will be listed separately)
 ```